Arthur J. Nozik — Senior Research Fellow Emeritus

 - Conducted research on optical and electrical properties of semiconductors

-- Discovered new transparent conductor (Cd2SnO4); received 5 U.S. patents on material; NSF and Air Force Funding; developed applications in solar energy devices, and infra-red absorbers
+- Discovered new transparent conductor (Cd2SnO4); received five U.S. patents on material; NSF and Air Force Funding; developed applications in solar energy devices, and infra-red absorbers

 - Conducted research in heterogeneous catalysis